How to Nurture Prospects with dotdigital & Dynamics 365

 In this instance the process analyses if contacts have clicked the email.

-When dotmailer tracks a click individuals will be directed to the YES path.
+When a click actions is tracked, individuals will be directed to the YES path.

 By zooming out the full nurture process is revealed featuring additional decision queries, email sends and delay controls:

-For contacts who have clicked two of the emails sent during this nurture a further subscription control has been defined in the campaign that will add them to another address book / marketing list call LMMA 2016 Hot Prospects.
+For contacts who have clicked two of the emails sent during this nurture a further subscription control has been defined in the campaign that will add them to another address book / marketing list.

 The company’s sales team can then easily use this new list to identify the most engaged prospects and focus efforts accordingly.

 Moving contacts that have successfully completed this nurture into a new marketing list might also trigger a separate nurture process.
-For example, suppose this company has another automated campaign that is triggered when contacts are added to the LMMA 2016 Hot Prospects list which will send a further series of personalised messages with the knowledge that these receipients have engaged with the initial campaign.
+For example, suppose this company has another automated campaign that is triggered when contacts are added to the Hot Prospects list which will send a further series of personalised messages with the knowledge that these recipients have engaged with the initial campaign.

 There will be instances when contacts should be removed from the nurture campaign before the end node is the chart is reached.